Why not join us?

 This depends on you and your circumstances.
 You let us know what times and days you can help and this will be logged on our system and you will only be contacted to help in these periods.
 There is no minimum time commitment, we welcome whatever time you can spare.
 We fully understand that things change and you can modify arrangements at any time.
 You are under no obligation to undertake any particular request.
-You will normally receive at least 7 days notice however we sometimes receive urgent requests that we try to satisfy.
+You will normally receive at least seven days’ notice; however we sometimes receive urgent requests that we try to satisfy.

 Who uses the service?